Help support Phase II of Ubuntu’s COVID response today.

 How we keep your data safe and who has access

 We use one of the world’s leading customer relationship management platforms, Salesforce, which is also used by adidas, Amazon web services, and other high-profile companies.
 For more information, you can view Salesforce’s full privacy statement here.
+In addition, you can refer to the Salesforce Privacy Shield and the Payment Card Industry Compliance statement.

 In addition, we use Blackbaud, a supplier of software and services specifically designed for nonprofit organizations, to ensure that there are appropriate technical controls in place to protect your personal details.
 For example, our online forms are always encrypted and our network is protected and routinely monitored.
 Blackbaud adheres to the new EU-U.S. Privacy Shield principles, which require US companies to better safeguard data, provide clear notices, limit their collection and use of data, and give EU and Swiss data subjects certain rights to access and correct their data.
 For more information, see Blackbaud’s full privacy statement and the Blackbaud Privacy Shield Certification Notice.